nubenetes/awesome-kubernetes/docs/kubernetes.md

+# Kubernetes

+{==
-# Kubernetes.
-"Kubernetes is not for application development but for platform development" (Kelsey Hightower)
+"Kubernetes is not for application development but for platform development.
+Its magic is in enterprise standardization, not app portability" (Kelsey Hightower)
+==}

 - [Introduction](#introduction)
     - [Kubernetes Jobs Market](#kubernetes-jobs-market)